developer-zebra/developer-zebra-site/src/datawedge/7-6/guide/gettingstarted/index.md

 ## DataWedge Programming

-DataWedge leverages a common application component used in Android programming called [Intents](../output/intent).
-The DataWedge service contains a broadcast receiver that listens for and responds to broadcast intents to determine what action to take based on the extras contained in that intent.
-There are two approaches in DataWedge programming:
+DataWedge leverages [Intents](../output/intent), a common application component used in Android programming.
+The DataWedge service has a broadcast receiver that listens for and responds to broadcast intents to determine what action to take.
+There are 2 levels for coding:

-* **Minimal coding –** basic method to retrieve data from intents without the need for finer control of scanning activity or data with the use of a broadcast receiver, another commonly used Android component.
-DataWedge Intent APIs are not applied.
+* **Minimal coding –** retrieves data from generic Android intents with the use of a broadcast receiver.
+Requires barcode input and intent output to be enabled in the profile.
 Refer to [basic intent sample app](../samples/basicintent1).
-* **[DataWedge Intent API](../api) -** provides the capability for developers to control DataWedge settings and how the data is captured, processed, and delivered to the app with the use of intents to specify which command to perform.
+* **[DataWedge Intent API](../api) -** uses API intents to have finer control over DataWedge settings and how the data is captured, processed, and delivered to the app.
 Multiple API calls can be sent as extras using a single intent action.
 Refer to [barcode scanning sample app](../samples/barcode1).

 The rest of this section covers DataWedge Intent API usage.

-An application accesses the DataWedge API by broadcasting an intent to query or modify a configuration.
-Changes can take place at runtime depending on the API used.
-The action and data of the intent specifies the DataWedge API function to perform.
+An application accesses the DataWedge API by sending an intent to query or modify a configuration.
+Changes can take place at runtime if supported by the API.
+The action and data of the intent specifies which DataWedge API function to perform.
 Function prototype:

 	Intent i = new Intent();
 	i.setAction("com.symbol.datawedge.api.ACTION");